 18. What if I have a large group?
 Can each member of the group participate if they buy the special food item?
 Absolutely, as long as the group does not exceed 50 people and all members are present.

 20. How many giraffes are there?
-There are three; male Jabari, female Kivuli, and their male calf, Mpenzi, born September 30, 2014.
+There are four; male Jabari, female Kivuli, their male calf, Mpenzi, born September 30, 2014, and their female calf, Zawadi, born August 6, 2016.

 21. How old are the giraffes?
 How tall are they?
 How much do they eat (etc.)?
 Docents (volunteer educators) are very knowledgeable and will be on the Giraffe Encounter deck during feeding times to answer any specific animal questions you may have.